MezbanPOS — Software Documentation

 About This Document

 • Sections 1–19 describe the MezbanPOS desktop application (Electron + React + SQLite): product overview, features, and behavior.
-The desktop app is a separate codebase; it runs on Windows, macOS, and Linux and connects to the cloud only for registration, heartbeat, notifications, and license validation.
+The desktop app runs on Windows, macOS, and Linux and can operate fully offline on a local network, or connect to Mezban Cloud for sync, license validation, and the web dashboard.

 Table of Contents